LuigiCennamo/Tesina_SO-Orazio_STM32F072RB/README.md

 # Tesina_SO-Orazio_STM32F072RB
 Orazio firmware porting on NUCLEO BOARD STM32F072RB.
-The project was developed in Eclipse environment starting from a previous project "Orazio", a little tri-wheel remote control- led robot.
+The project was developed in Eclipse environment starting from a previous project "Orazio", a little tri-wheel remote controlled robot.
 Mandatory header files are:

 	buffer_utils.h